-In our Practice we only place child clients with one of our CAMHS specialist Doctors of Clinical Psychology; Dr Abigail Pamich or Dr Victoria Smalley.
-They have both worked in an NHS Child and Adolescent Mental Health Team (CAMHS) and are highly qualified in undertaking a thorough assessment of what led to the problem, and then choosing the most helpful treatment approach.
+In our Practice we only place child clients with one of our therapists trained to see children and young people.
+They will conduct an assessment of what led to the problem, and then choose the most helpful treatment approach.

 For example, it is not helpful to treat a child using CBT for anxiety when the cause is trauma, as this needs a different approach… or maybe the child’s behaviour is related to grief due to changes in family circumstances – thus an approach of Systemic Family Therapy or a grief and loss model would be most useful.
 Narrative Therapy is also commonly used with children as it draws on stories (in a playful way), to define and change a persons understanding of difficulties and how to overcome them.

 - Bedtime or sleeping difficulties

 - ADHD behavioural/ emotional support

 - Difficulties with siblings or new baby